 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of Those of Different Faiths and Beliefs

-Woore Primary and Nursery School is situated in an area which is not culturally diverse; therefore we place a great emphasis on promoting diversity with the children.
+Woore Primary and Nursery School is situated in an area which is not culturally diverse; therefore we place a great emphasis on promoting diversity with the children and respecting Protected Characteristics.
 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our RE and PSHE teaching reinforce this.
+Our RE and PSHE teaching also reinforce this.
 Each year the children explore a world faith.
 By the time they leave us all children have learnt about the beliefs and practices of people of the following world faiths; Judaism, Sikhism, Hinduism, Buddhism and Islam.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.